The luminous red nova variety: AT 2020hat and AT 2020kog: Photometric parameters of LRNe

+In this framework, AT~2020kog can be regarded among the most luminous events generating massive mergers, while AT~2020hat has intermediate photometric properties similar to those of AT~2015dl.
+AT~2019zhd \citep[whose progenitor was over three mag fainter and redder than that of AT~2020hat,][]{pasto20} shares instead some similarity with other LRNe discovered in M~31, and more marginally with V838~Mon, hence the merger is likely a low to moderate-mass star, which is not expected to end its life as a core-collapse SN.

-While light curve modelling \citep[e.g.,][]{mac17,met17} has improved our knowledge of the LRN outburst mechanisms, very little is known about their progenitor systems.
-Strategies with high-cadence multiband observations are necessary to better understand the binary properties and the masses of the two components during the pre-merger phase of orbital instability, as done for V1309~Sco \citep{tyl11} and (with less accuracy) M31-LRN2015 \citep{bla20}.
-In addition, future deep images with high spatial resolution will verify our predictions on the fate of the final merger, in particular through information provided by multi-domain observations, as imaging in a single domain \citep[e.g.,][]{bon06,bon18} has ofter remained ambiguous.
+While light curve modelling \citep[e.g.][]{mac17,met17} has improved our knowledge on the LRN outburst mechanisms, very little is known about their progenitor systems.
+Strategies with high-cadence multiband observations are necessary to better understand the binary properties and the masses of the two components during the pre-merger phase of orbital instability, as has been done for V1309~Sco \citep{tyl11} and -- with less accuracy -- M31-LRN2015 \citep{bla20}.
+In addition, future deep images with high spatial resolution will verify our predictions as to the fate of the final merger, in particular through information provided by multi-domain observations, as imaging in a single domain \citep[e.g.][]{bon06,bon18} has often remained ambiguous.